datanav/docs/configuration.rst

   @app.route("/get-contacts", methods=["GET", "POST"])
   def get_contacts():
       token = auth()

       if request.args.get('since') is None:
           url = api_url + "/contacts"
       else:
           url = api_url + "/contacts?filter=modifiedon ge {}".format(request.args.get('since'))
       headers = {"Authorization": "Bearer {}".format(token)}

       req = requests.get(url = url, headers = headers)

       if req.status_code != 200:
         logger.error("Unexpected response status code: %d with response text %s" % (req.status_code, req.text))
         raise AssertionError ("Unexpected response status code: %d with response text %s"%(req.status_code, req.text)) entities = req.json()["value"]

       for entity in entities:
         entity["_updated"] = entity["modifiedon"]

 .. raw:: html

    </details>

+In this case the data from the source is not ordered chronologically, which means we can not use the "is_chronological" tag.
+The benefit of chronologically ordered data in the source system is that if the pipe's pump for some reason should fail in the middle of a request, Sesam can use the chronological order of the source data to continue requesting data from the last received entity.
+If the data is not ordered, Sesam has to re-run the whole last request.

 .. _dataset_source: